wjc-van-es/DataAnalysisWithPythonAndPySpark/doc/creating_&_using_modules.md

 - For environment variables created in `~/.bashrc` to be visible within the jupyter notebook the declarations `export ENV_NAME="value"` should be made after the conda initialize statements for them to be visible within a jupyter notebook.
-- For a python script executed from the commandline (the previous section) this wasn't necessary
+- For a python script executed from the commandline (the previous section) this exact location of the placement wasn't necessary
 - [https://stackoverflow.com/questions/68572852/import-local-modules-in-jupyter-notebook](https://stackoverflow.com/questions/68572852/import-local-modules-in-jupyter-notebook)

 ## References